aws-samples/amazon-managed-service-for-apache-flink-examples/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-*Thank you for contributing to the Apache Flink Prometheus Connector - we are happy that you want to help us improve our Flink connectors.
-To help the community review your contribution in the best possible way, please go through the checklist below, which will get the contribution into a shape in which it can be best reviewed.*
+*Thank you for contributing to the Amazon Managed Service for Apache Flink examples - we are happy that you want to help us improve our examples.
+Please go through the checklist below, which will get the contribution into a shape in which it can be best reviewed.*

 ## Contribution Checklist